 Vitamin E functions as an antioxidant and is essential to your skin’s good health.
 Eat plenty of leafy green vegetables, almonds, hazelnuts, and vegetable oils like sunflower, canola, and soybean to get this vital nutrient.

 Folic acid can be found in fortified cereals and grain products; lima, lentil, and garbanzo beans; and dark leafy vegetables.
-It’s vital for cell development, prevents birth defects, promotes heart health, and helps red blood cells form.
+It’s vital for cell development, promotes heart health, and helps red blood cells form.
 Pregnant women need to take special care to ensure they are getting enough of this for themselves and their developing baby.